 \end{question}

 This notion allows us to extend the framework of \cite{DDN20} to a setting where the magic relations are combined with commutation constraints imposed by the graph.

 The paper is organized as follows.
-In Section~2, we introduce the notation and basic background.
+In Section~2, we introduce the notation and some background.
 We briefly recall the definition of classical magic squares and then review the setting used by De~las~Cuevas, Drescher, and Netzer to define quantum magic squares, together with their classification according to the properties of the entries.
-We also summarize the main tools employed in their 2020 work to disprove the Birkhoff--von Neumann theorem in the quantum case.
+We also summarize the main tools employed in their 2020 work to prove the failure of the Birkhoff--von Neumann theorem in the quantum case.
 Finally, we recall the definition of free spectrahedra following Evert and Helton’s framework~\cite{EH19}, reformulating it in terms of linear matrix inequalities (LMI).

 In Section~3, we introduce the concept of \emph{graph quantum magic squares}, which can be viewed as a variant of quantum magic squares where additional constraints are imposed by requiring the matrix to commute with the adjacency matrix of a given graph.